Spring 2026

 The literature relating to death and philosophy is vast and complex.
 In this class, we will explore readings relating to the nature of death (ourselves and others), the goodness/badness of death, and the ethics of death and technology.

 Is happiness the goal of a good life?
 What is happiness?
 Is it attainable?
 Is it overrated?
 What is the relationship between happiness and morality?
-Can we be virtuous and yet, unhappy or evil and happy?
+Can we be virtuous and yet, unhappy?
 Does happiness require money or good fortune?
-We will also explore theories of happiness and use exercises from the new field of happiness studies in order to design an approach for a good life.
+We will examine historical views from ancient and modern philosophers and explore theories and exercises from the new field of happiness studies to design an approach for a good life.
+Cr.3 cr.
 Julien Murphy, jmurphy@maine.edu

 *This course meets the Cultural Interpretation requirement*

 What does it mean to be free?
 How do other people restrict or expand our freedom?
+Can we be free if others are unfree?
+What is the problem of bad faith?
+What is structural oppression?
 What is a meaningful life?
-Existentialism grapples with these questions.
-In the last century, existentialists faced the existential crisis of atomic weapons.
+We will read selections from Kierkegaard, Sartre, Camus, Fanon, and de Beauvoir as we grapple with these questions within the metacrisis of the Anthropocene.
+Cr 3.
+Julien Murphy; jmurphy@maine.eduIn the last century, existentialists faced the existential crisis of atomic weapons.
 In the Anthropocene, the climate crisis and nuclear weapons create modern existential threats.
 We explore existential anxiety, dread, bad faith, leaps of faith, dirty hands, otherness, meaning, and freedom in the works of Kirkegaard, Sartre, Camus, Fanon, de Beauvoir, and others.Cr 3.
 Julien Murphy, jmurphy@maine.edu